Pelezo/Data_Problems_Projects/README.md

  - Evaluate the model

 # List all relavent files and describe their role in the package.
-Data_exploration_chall.ipyng-Loads and explores the dataset getting information about the dataset.
+Data_exploration_chall.ipyng -Loads and explores the dataset getting information about the dataset.

-Data_visualization_chall-Creates visualizations in order to better understand  the data.
+Data_visualization_chall -Creates visualizations in order to better understand  the data.

-Data_Preprocessing_chall-Performs cleaning in the dataset, prepares the data for machine learning.
+Data_Preprocessing_chall -Performs cleaning in the dataset, prepares the data for machine learning.

-Machine_learning_chall-Creates the models and evaluate  its perfomance.
+Machine_learning_chall -Creates the models and evaluate  its perfomance.

 # Software Setup
 Library: numpy, scikit learn, pandas, matplotlib,spicy stats.